 Kichijoji is located in the west of Tokyo and is viewed as one of the trendiest parts of the capital.
 Most famed for its expansive Inokashira Park, the town is also an artist’s wonderland with unique arts and crafts available on every street corner.
-Much quieter than central Tokyo, Kichijoji is just one 15-minute train ride away from both Shibuya and Shinjuku, giving you direct access to a whole new side of Tokyo.
-While home to the renowned Inokashira Park and Ghibli Museum, there are plenty of things of the beaten track to discover in this quirky district, so take a look at these 30 must-dos!
+Much quieter than central Tokyo, Kichijoji is just a 15-minute train ride away from both Shibuya and Shinjuku, giving you direct access to a whole new side of Tokyo.
+While home to the renowned Inokashira Park and Ghibli Museum, there are plenty of other things off the beaten track to discover in this quirky district, so take a look at these must-dos!

 Wagashi are traditional Japanese sweets that can come in many forms but are most commonly made from mochi (餅; a sweet soft rice cake) and anko (餡子; azuki bean paste).
 Very different to western sweets, wagashi are surprisingly delicious and a new experience for your taste buds.

 Have a go at making your own in a local’s house for an immersive experience.
 Once your sweets are all ready to eat, slip next door to a traditional tea room.
 Tea rooms are special square rooms designed specifically for tea ceremonies.
 Watch the preparation of matcha green tea before being served up a nice warm cup of it for the perfect accompaniment to your wagashi.

 Booking details: Try Wagashi (Japanese confectionery) making & Matcha, Tokyo